tavmurphy1/Full-Stack-MERN-App/README.md

 # Key Features

-  Exercise Logging:Users can seamlessly add new exercise entries with details including name, repetitions, weight, units (kgs or lbs), and date.
+  Exercise Logging: Users can seamlessly add new exercise entries with details including name, repetitions, weight, units (kgs or lbs), and date.

   Data Visualization: Exercise history is displayed in a clear, tabular format for easy tracking and analysis.